 Attorneys have told me dozens of times that they retained the expert because they were the first person they called that day who actually answered the phone.

 Let’s talk about that first call.

-Your work includes understanding the case, sharing your insight (and demonstrating your expertise) and talking about the scope of work.
+Your work includes understanding the case, sharing your insight (and demonstrating your expertise.)

-- Follow up with attorneys the afternoon or next day after a relevant hearing or deposition takes place (how did the hearing go on the motion to compel an IME?
+Follow up with attorneys the afternoon or next day after a relevant hearing or deposition takes place (how did the hearing go on the motion to compel an IME?
 Did a new attorney substitute in?
-What experts in your field has opposing counsel named?
-What happened in the deposition of the internist?)
+What experts in your field were named by opposing counsel?
+Should you look at last week’s deposition transcript?
 It’s all relevant to you, but even more relevant to the attorney.
 They will be impressed that you know your way around a lawsuit and are interested in how their case is evolving.